JaceDeane/pokeRGBplus/TO DO.md

 - Mount Moon (entirety)

 ENGINE / DATA:

+- Confirm if the Route 3 PokeCenter uses a FlyData flag

 - (!)
 Set proper wild encounter data (!)
 	- Update the encounter table's percentages to be able to have encounter rates closer to Gen I's system (Not many slots at the moment)